shreepxtel/Bookio/README.md

 Step 3: create a folder in htdocs to hold all of our app's files e.g C:\Users\jackc\Installed Software\XAMPP\htdocs\loginSystem

-Step 4: download and unzip our bookIO.rar into the folder you made in htdocs
+Step 4: download and unzip our bookIO.rar into the folder you made in htdocs. bookIO.rar can be found in 'main' in repository

 Step 5: start xampp, then start apache and mysql from the xampp control panel